porla/porla/README.md

 Porla is a programmable BitTorrent client written in Node.js.
-It can be extended in a variety of ways through plugins and is perfectly suitable for running as a headless BitTorrent server, and other similar setups.
+It can be extended in a variety of ways through plugins and is perfectly suitable for running as a headless BitTorrent server and other similar setups.

 ## Getting started